Idaho boy dies and mother injured after being attacked by four dogs, police say

 Emily also has a daughter who was not present at the time of the attack, according to the GoFundMe.

-"I know this won’t heal the hurt but at least it can help so she doesn’t have to worry about being able to provide for her daughter while she heals," the fundraiser states.
-It had raised more than $10,900 as of Wednesday morning.
+“I know this won’t heal the hurt but at least it can help so she doesn’t have to worry about being able to provide for her daughter while she heals,” the fundraiser states.
+It had raised more than $10,900 as of the morning on Wednesday, Jan.
+24.

 The owners of the dog, who are not tribal members, were cited for 15 violations of the Tribes’ Animal Ordinance, including for a vicious animal attack and being over the limit of pets allowed, police said, adding that the U.S. Attorney will also review the case to potentially file federal charges.